top of page

 • The political consequences of Africa's mobile revolution

-• Social media and the quality of elections in low-income democracies
+• Mobile internet and the quality of elections in low-income democracies

 • Does public broadcasting increase voter turnout?
 Evidence from the rollout of BBC radio in 1920s England, Electoral Studies 74 (2021)